 Hopefully learning more about tiger mythology and symbolism can bring extra meaning to your tattoo.

-In the wild, tigers have lost a staggering 93 percent of their natural range due to human development, including the building of highways.
-Habitat loss, hunting, and lack of food have caused the population of wild tigers to plummet.
-In fact, there are fewer than 4,000 wild tigers remaining in the wild.
+In the wild, tigers have lost a staggering 93 percent of their natural range due to human development, including the building of highways.6 Furthermore, habitat loss, hunting and exploitation, and lack of food have caused the population of wild tigers to plummet.
+In fact, fewer than 4,000 wild tigers remain in the wild.
 These majestic animals clearly need more human protection.
 If you care about tigers, please do what you can to help them.
 Here are some organizations that are working on tiger conservation: